ampproject/amphtml/extensions/amp-mega-menu/amp-mega-menu.md

 The `<amp-mega-menu>` component can be styled with standard CSS.

-- By default, a white background is applied to the `<nav>` element and the expandable content elements.
+- The `<nav>` element and dropdown elements have a default white background.
-- When open, the content containers will fill the entire viewport width but can be overridden with the `left` and `width` properties.
+- When open, the dropdown containers will fill the entire viewport width.
+This can be overridden with the left and width properties.
-- The current state of the mega menu is exposed via the `open` attribute that is set on the `amp-mega-menu` tag when one of the menu items is expanded.
-- The `<li>` element with expanded content will also receive the `open` attribute, which developers can use to style its children.

-In the example below, we will customize the background color of the navigation bar, the appearance of menu buttons when opened, as well as the positioning of dropdown containers.
+- Expanding a menu item applies the `open` attribute to the `<amp-mega-menu>` component as well as the expanded `<li>` element.

+The example below customizes:
+- The background color of the navigation bar
+- The appearance of opened menu buttons
+- The position of the dropdown containers

 [example playground="true" preview="top-frame" orientation="landscape"]
 ```html